 Frequently Asked Questions About Bankruptcy

 Tomes Law Firm, PC has been a legal resource for the people of New Jersey for over 30 years regarding bankruptcy matters.
 We have helped people get out from under the sea of debt and begin to rebuild their financial lives.
 If you are considering bankruptcy, you probably have a number of questions.
 We can help explain why bankruptcy may be your best legal option if your circumstances warrant it.
 We believe in providing our clients with support and the information they need to participate in these critical decisions about their financial futures.
 Below are some of the most frequently asked questions about bankruptcy.
 Find out how these questions and answers apply to your situation by meeting with one of our attorneys.

-What are some signs that it is time to consider bankruptcy?
+What are some signs that it is time to consider talking to a bankruptcy laywer?